bhk/rio/doc/incremental.md

  * Evaluation
     - Default: lazy, on-demand
-    - Parallel: begins on creation, not on use
+    - Parallel: spawn on creation, wait on use
     - Strict (just for completeness, to keep ordering orthogonal to caching)

  * Blocking
     - Default: blocking
-    - Non-blocking: evals to Pending prior to completion
+    - Non-blocking: special values convey partial results prior to completion

- * Validation strategy
+ * Validation Strategy
     - Default: full comparison
     - Dirty: assume recalc==change [For some cells, invalidation is always followed by a new value, so comparison is pointless.]